mmazzarolo/mmazzarolo.com/content/blog/2020-09-28-alfred-github-repos/index.md

 Making an API request to filter the repositories each time I invoke the Alfred workflow wasn't an option.

-So I decided to 1) download the entire repository list into a JSON file, 2) transform it into an Alred-compatible workflow, and 3) use the [Alfred's fuzzy search helper](https://github.com/deanishe/alfred-fuzzy) to filter the results.
+So I decided to 1) download the entire repository list into a JSON file, 2) transform it into an Alred-compatible format, and 3) use the [Alfred's fuzzy search helper](https://github.com/deanishe/alfred-fuzzy) to filter the results.

 ## Creating the GitHub repository list